phytec-labs/meta-redbeet/README.md

 Table of Contents
 =================
 	1. Introduction
-	2. Adding the meta-phytec_redbeet layer to your build
+	2. Adding the meta-redbeet layer to your build
 	3. Enabling Overlay
 	4. Using PLC-Utils